1T17/GGcode/README.md

 ## Features

-- Lightweight compiler for `.gg` source files
+- Lightweight compiler for `.ggcode` source files
 - Full support for variables with `let`
 - Arithmetic and logic expressions
 - Conditional execution: `if`, `else`, `else if`